OmniLayer/spec/README.md

 * "Currency Identifier Desired" must be 0, 1, or 2 or an existing Smart Property currency ID
 * "Deadline" must be greater than the crowdsale start blocktime

 Say that instead of creating tokens and selling them, you'd rather do a kickstarter-style crowdsale to raise money for your "Quantum Miner" venture, with investors getting tokens for Quantum Miner in proportion to their investment, and the total number of tokens distributed being dependent on the amount of investment received.
-You want each Mastercoin invested over the next four weeks (ending January 1st, 2215) to be worth 100 tokens of Quantum Miner, plus an early-bird bonus of 10%/week for people who invest before the deadline, including partial weeks.
+You want each Mastercoin invested over the next four weeks (ending, for example, at midnight UTC January 1st, 2215) to be worth 100 tokens of Quantum Miner, plus an early-bird bonus of 10%/week for people who invest before the deadline, including partial weeks.
 You also wish to grant yourself a number of tokens equal to 12% of the tokens distributed to investors as compensation for all your R&D work so far.
 This grant to yourself creates tokens *in addition to* the tokens distributed to investors.
 This transaction message will use a varying number of bytes, due to the use of null-terminated strings.
 This example uses 101 bytes:

 1. [Transaction version](#field-transaction-version) = 1
 1. [Transaction type](#field-transaction-type) = 51